realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module4/README.md

 Reproduction case: A clear description of how and when the problem appears, a way to verify if the problem is present or not

 Swap: A space in the hard drive where the operating system puts the parts of the memory that aren't currently in use

+Technical debt: The pending work that accumulates when a quick-and-easy solution is applied instead of a sustainable long-term one